LearnLib/alex/docs/contents/user-manual/symbol-management/README.md

 ### Download

 Once you have uploaded a file, you can also download it again.
-Therefor, click on the corresponding menu item in the dropdown menu of a file.
+Therefore, click on the corresponding menu item in the dropdown menu of a file.